 I am a beginner in electronics and programming for microcontrollers, so traditionally I started from driving an LED which is a ‘Hello World!’ project in microcontrollers world.
 I started with STM32 controller (STM32F103) which is ARM, and I can use C language.

 When my LED finally started blinking, I thought it might be useful from me (and hope I can be useful for someone else) if I create a simple re-usable template project.
-As a result, now there is one more repository on GitHub.
+As a result, now there is one more repository

 I use Linux, no fancy GUI, sorry.